In this Article

 When using rotating proxies, you make it look like all your requests come from different people in different locations.
 This fact provides you with numerous advantages.

-Like all proxies, rotating is a go-to option if you need to get around the geo-based restrictions.
+Like all proxies, rotating is a go-to option if you need to ensure stable cross-regional access.
 However, there is one more advantage to rotating proxies: you can surf the web with different IPs simultaneously in different locations.
 It’s especially convenient when you deal with traffic-heavy tasks such as web scraping.
 The ability to extract data from numerous sources at once will save you time.

 If you want to set up a server or need to test a site or an app, rotating proxies will help you mimic real traffic.
 Using proxies, you can send a lot of requests to your site or server and see how it handles all those connections.
 It will allow you to detect whether you’re ready to deal with actual users and see if you’re immune to hacker attacks.
 You can imitate traffic spikes to test your anti-bot and anti-spam systems as well.

 A lot of sites implement IP rate limiting as part of their anti-bot systems.
 For you, it means that you can send no more than a set number of requests within a given time period with the same IP.
 If you try to go over this limit, the site will greet you with a captcha.
 It’s particularly relevant to web scraping.
-There may be one more issue: bandwidth throttling.
-In other words, your internet service provider limits your connection speed.
-There are several reasons for doing so.
-Providers may do this during peak hours when a lot of people are online.
-This helps balance the load and provides everybody with an internet connection.
-Let’s say you perform bandwidth-heavy activities like streaming online or scraping.
-By doing so, you consume a lot of traffic.
-In such a situation, your provider may stifle speed for you to make sure other users have an internet connection.
-There is a theory that some sources pay providers to devote bandwidth to them.
-For example, there are two streaming platforms, A and B. A pays your provider.
-So, you will have a better and faster connection while using A. If you use B, you will have a low-speed connection.
 Rotation proxies help you solve those problems.
 When you opt for this type of proxy, your IP changes constantly.
-Sites won’t suspect that all requests come from the same person and this way you can bypass sites’ limits.
-When it comes to bandwidth, with changing IPs, your provider won’t understand how much traffic you consume.
-It won’t see what websites you visit.
-This way, you won’t get on the provider’s radar.
-This lowers the risk of having a slow connection.
+Sites won’t suspect that all requests come from the same person and this way you can balance request load.

 Rotating proxies are good for numerous needs.